Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - The Boilermakers' +165 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 85.6 points per game (21st in college basketball) while giving up 69.1 per contest (132nd in college basketball).

-- Purdue is 26th in college basketball at 42 rebounds per game.
-That's 11.2 more than the 30.8 its opponents average.
+- The 42 rebounds per game Purdue averages rank 26th in the nation, and are 11.2 more than the 30.8 its opponents collect per outing.

-- Purdue has committed two more turnovers per game than its opponents, averaging 11.8 (173rd in college basketball play) while forcing 9.8 (335th in college basketball).
+- Purdue has lost the turnover battle on average this season, committing 11.8 per game (173rd in college basketball action) while forcing 9.8 (335th in college basketball).

 Arizona Performance Insights

-- The Wildcats outscore opponents by 30.1 points per game (posting 94 points per game, second in college basketball, and conceding 63.9 per contest, 35th in college basketball) and have a +241 scoring differential.
+- The Wildcats outscore opponents by 30.1 points per game (posting 94 points per game, second in college basketball, and giving up 63.9 per contest, 35th in college basketball) and have a +241 scoring differential.

-- Arizona ranks second in college basketball at 46.1 rebounds per game.
-That's 17.7 more than the 28.4 its opponents average.
+- Arizona grabs 46.1 rebounds per game (second in college basketball) while allowing 28.4 per contest to opponents.
+It outrebounds opponents by 17.7 boards per game.

-- Arizona has won the turnover battle by two per game, committing 12.6 (243rd in college basketball) while forcing 14.6 (49th in college basketball).
+- Arizona has committed two fewer turnovers than its opponents, averaging 12.6 (243rd in college basketball) while forcing 14.6 (49th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.